-- 3.4.1.
-The Board has reached no conclusion related to the closure recommendation(s); - 3.4.2.
-The Board wishes to receive input from staff, parents, students and the community before making a decision.
-All input will be considered before a decision is made; - 3.4.3.
-At a future meeting, to be held no sooner than 3 weeks following this meeting, staff, parents, students and community members will have the opportunity to make presentations related to the closure recommendations; and - 3.4.4.
-Written submissions will be accepted up until the date of the Board meeting at which a decision will be made. - 3.5.
-A public Board meeting attended by at least a quorum of the Board shall be convened at least three (3) weeks after the initial public meeting(s) and no later than the end of April.
-At this meeting any interested person may appear to make a representation with respect to the proposed closure of the schools, divisions or programs. - 3.6.
-Following presentations under Step 5 the Board at its next public meeting shall render a decision with reference to the Notice(s) of Motion. - 3.7.
-Should the decision of the Board be in favor of closure the Board shall forthwith request approval from the Minister in order to proceed with the closure. - 3.8.
-Within one week of the Board's decision, the parents or guardians of the students attending the schools, divisions or programs identified for closure shall be notified in writing, by notice distributed through the school(s), of the decision of the Board.
+- 6.1 Following presentations under Step 3.3.5 the Board at its next public meeting shall render a decision with reference to the Notice(s) of Motion. - 6.2 Should the decision of the Board be in favor of closure the Board shall forthwith request approval from the Minister in order to proceed with the closure. - 6.3 Within one week of the Board's decision, the parents or guardians of the students attending the schools, divisions or programs identified for closure shall be notified in writing, by notice distributed through the school(s) and electronically, of the decision of the Board.